MuhammadAmir5670/psx-data-reader/README.md

 ```

-to download the data of **Siddiqsons Tin Plate Limited** we have pass its ticker (symbol) to the `stocks` method with proper start and end date. and it will return a DataFrame with the scraped data
+to scrape the data of **Silk Bank Limited** we have pass its ticker (symbol) to the `stocks` method with proper start and end date. and it will return a DataFrame with the scraped data

 ```
 data = stocks("SILK", start=datetime.date(2020, 1, 1), datetime.today())